gatblau/neus/readme.md

 The NEUS project is an environment automation library aimed at defining, standardising and automating the deployment of software services on both Virtual Machine and Linux Container infrastructure.

-## Available Solutions
+## Automated Environments

-- [CITOOLS](citools/readme.md): provides a pre-defined and ready to deploy set of Continuous Integration tools following pre-defined configurations.
+- [CI-TOOLS](citools/readme.md): provides a pre-defined and ready to deploy set of Continuous Integration tools following pre-defined configurations.
+- [PAMM](pamm/readme.md): provides the automation scripts to deploy different  environments to run applications built on the PAMM stack (Play/AngularJS/MariaDB/MongoDB).